RafalWilinski/servicefull/content/blog/serverless-goodies-reinvent-2019/index.md

 ## Provisioned Concurrency for Lambda functions

+This one is a little bit controversial.
+While it solves the cold starts problem, the pricing model is odd and my opinion _anti-serverless_.
+The whole point of Lambda was to "pay for what you use", this statement is no longer true with hourly pricing of the provisioned concurrency.
+Seems like others are also [sharing this view](https://www.trek10.com/blog/provisioned-lambda-concurrency/).

+Nevertheless, it's nice to see one of the key problems of the serverless to be _kind of addressed_.

 You can read more about it here: https://aws.amazon.com/blogs/aws/new-provisioned-concurrency-for-lambda-functions/

-For details go here: https://lumigo.io/blog/the-end-of-the-cold-start-as-we-know-it/
+_As re:Invent is not over yet, this article is a subject to change, stay tuned for updates..._

 <hr />

-_As re:Invent is not over yet, this article is a subject to change, stay tuned for updates..._